 Some academic programs also hold program-specific information sessions, so be sure to keep in touch with the Graduate Program Director or check the program website for updates.

 UNC Charlotte's graduate students come from around the world and nearly every state in the US.
-With almost 6,000 students living, working and pursuing their academic dreams here in Charlotte and through online/distance education, we are proud to represent the diversity of our vibrant community and institution.
+With over 6,000 students living, working and pursuing their academic dreams here in Charlotte and through online/distance education, we are proud to represent the diversity of our vibrant community and institution.